FrancisBanville/ms_interpreting_probabilities/README.md

 In that case, these networks would instead be called *spatially explicit* or *local* metawebs (i.e., smaller-scale networks of potential interactions).
 Second, the structure of local networks is constrained by the one of their metaweb [@Saravia2022Ecological].
 This suggests that a metaweb not only constrains the pairwise interactions of its corresponding local networks, but also their emerging properties.
 Inferring the structure of local networks from the metaweb could thus help estimate more realistically the likelihood that potential interactions are realized and observed locally [@Strydom2021Roadmapa].

 [Figure 1 about here].
 Empirical example of the association between the number of interactions in realized local food webs and the number of interactions in the corresponding subnetworks of their regional metaweb.
 We should expect the association to be linear below the 1:1 line, illustrating @eq:switch.

-# Scaling

-## Spatial and temporal scales

-Metawebs and local networks intrinsically differ in their relation to scale.
-On one hand, as mentioned above, probabilistic metawebs are context independent, i.e., probabilistic pairwise interactions do not scale with space and time because they depend solely on the biological capacity of the two taxa to interact.
-This implies that the estimated likelihood that two species can potentially interact should be the same among all metawebs in which they are present.
-In practice, this is rarely the case because ecologists use different methods and data to estimate these probabilities of interactions.
-However, in the case where local metawebs $M_{x,y}$ are subsampled from their regional counterpart $M_0$, we should expect edge values to be identical among all networks, regardless of their spatial scale, i.e. $P_{M_{x,y}}(i \rightarrow j) = P_{M_0}(i \rightarrow j)$.
-On the other hand, local probabilistic networks are indissociable from their spatial and temporal contexts because there are more opportunities of interactions (e.g., more individuals, more trait variations, more chance of encounter) in a larger area and longer time period [@McLeod2020EffSpe].
-Let $N_0$ be a local probabilistic food web delineated in an area $A_0$ and $N_1$ a network of area $A_1 < A_0$ within $A_0$.
-We should expect the probability that $i$ and $j$ interacts to scale spatially, i.e.
-$P_{N_1}(i \rightarrow j | A < A_0) \le P_{N_0}(i \rightarrow j | A = A_0)$.
-Similarly, the temporal scaling of probabilistic local food webs could be manifested through the effect of sampling effort on the observation of interactions [@Jordano2016SamNet; @McLeod2021Sampling] or of time itself on their realization [@Poisot2012Dissimilaritya].
-There are many network-area relationships [e.g., @Wood2015Effects; @Galiana2018SpaSca] and interaction accumulation curves [e.g, @Jordano2016SamNet] explored in the literature.
-These could inspire the development and testing of different equations describing the spatiotemporal scaling of probabilistic pairwise interactions in local networks, which are over the scope of this manuscript.
+## Sampling random draws from probabilistic food webs

 Another conceptual challenge encountered when using probabilistic food webs is the prediction of Boolean networks across space.
 Lets take $n \times n$ grid